Saving Throw

 • Must not endanger the party or self.

-• Cannot be done while recovering ability scores or wounds.
+• Cannot be done while recovering attribute score loss.

-• Require a tracker of 1-5 milestones and a cost for each milestone.
+• May require a tracker of 1-5 milestones and a cost for each milestone.

-• Potential actions include training a skill, training an animal, researching, crafting, making connections, searching for a rare item.
+• Potential actions include training a skill, training an animal, researching, crafting, making connections, researching a rare item.

 Spells

 Spells are petty.
-Spell scrolls are expended on use.
-Spells can be copied into grimoires.
+As spell scrolls, they are expended on use.
+Spells can be copied into grimoires (bulky).

 • On 4-6, add a Fatigue.
 On doubles, suffer a mishap.
 On triples, suffer a doom.